-During the period under review, the Fund have made significant improvement in its service delivery systems through the usage of technology, opening of regional offices, expanding the network of medical aid outlets by contract health service providers and health care providers and train medical practitioners on diagnosis of occupational diseases and impairment assessment.
+During the period under review, the Fund have made significant improvement in its service delivery systems through the usage of technology.
+The Fund uses online platforms in contribution collection as well as claims submission.
+The Fund has linked its core system with health service providers which has simplified the billing process.
+The Fund has also expanded the network of medical aid outlets by contract health service providers and health care providers and train medical practitioners on diagnosis of occupational diseases and impairment assessment.
+The Fund has linked its core system with health service providers which has simplified the billing process